orel2134/CPP_ex3/README.md

   - Checks that illegal actions (e.g., acting out of turn, double-taxing, investing without coins) throw exceptions.
   - Validates that special blocks and counteractions work as intended.
 - **test_game.cpp:**
-  - (Not detailed here) General game flow and classic Coup logic.
+  - Covers general game flow and classic Coup logic.

 ## Notes
 - All tests are automated and can be run with `make test_roles` or `make test`.